 Grass-fed clarified butter is lactose and casein-free dairy.
 When boiling grass-fed butter, milk solids like lactose and casein get eliminated, and we get the pure butterfat in the crockpot.

 A lactose intolerant person may get struck with dairy sensitivity with grass-fed butter in the diet.
-Still, with grass-fed clarified butter, he is out of the thereat zone of dairy sensitivity.
+Still, he is out of the threat zone of dairy sensitivity with grass-fed clarified butter.

 Grass-fed butter is not as versatile as grass-fed clarified butter

-You can use grass-fed clarified butter in all types of high-temperature cooking like baking, sautéing, deep-frying, etc. You can use ghee in all butter recipes instead of butter.
-Whether you are cooking a simple dish or enjoying gourmet cooking, grass-fed is a better option.
+You can use grass-fed clarified butter in high-temperature cooking like baking, sautéing, deep-frying, etc. You can use ghee in all butter recipes instead of butter.
+Whether cooking a simple dish or enjoying gourmet cooking, grass-fed is a better option.

-But you can use butter mostly for sweet dishes cooking and baking.
+But you can use butter primarily for cooking sweet dishes and baking.
 Butter cannot be used as a ghee substitute.
 The aroma of grass-fed butter and grass-fed clarified butter is different.

 Grass-fed clarified butter offers longer shelf-life

-Grass-fed clarified there is a shelf-stable dairy product, and you can store it in your home for 18 months from the date of manufacturing.
-But even the most delicate quality grass-fed butter is not shelf-stable, and you need to arrange the support of refrigeration to store this delicacy.
+Grass-fed clarified there is a shelf-stable dairy product, and you can store it in your home for 18 months from the manufacturing date.
+But even the most delicate quality grass-fed butter is not shelf-stable, and you need to arrange refrigeration support to store this delicacy.

-You can buy clarified butter in bulk, but you should maintain restraining with grass-fed butter because you cannot preserve it without refrigeration support.
+You can buy clarified butter in bulk, but you should maintain restraint with grass-fed butter because you cannot preserve it without refrigeration.